Lotto (song)

 "Lotto" is a song by South Korean–Chinese boy band Exo, released on August 18, 2016, for the repackaged edition of their third studio album Lotto.
-It was released in both Korean and Chinese versions by their label SM Entertainment.
+Written by LDN Noise, Adrian McKinnon and Rodnae "Chikk" Bell, it was released in both Korean and Chinese versions by their label SM Entertainment.

 Background and release

 Produced by LDN Noise, "Lotto" is described as "hip-hop" song enhanced by the heavy Auto-Tune with the lyrics about a man feeling so lucky, like he won the lottery after meeting the girl he loves.
 The song was released on August 18 together with the repackage album.
 Exo began performing the song on South Korean music TV shows on the following day.

 Music video

 The Korean and Chinese music videos for "Lotto" were released on August 18, 2016, with choreography by Shit Kingz.
 The music video is described as "casino themed" and opens with the sound of a slot machine.
 Apart from Exo performing the song's high-powered choreography, it also shows scenes of the members gambling, watching cockfights, burning piles of money, and other risk-driven activities, before they and a female co-star are taken down by a S.W.A.T. team.
 The Korean version was the tenth most-watched K-pop music video on YouTube in 2016.
 On December 8, 2018, the Korean music video surpassed 100 million views on YouTube.